The Best Time to Visit Great Sand Dunes National Park

 While there is no hunting around the sand dunes, remember that the fall may be hunting season and if you are hiking up in the hills, be sure to wear bright colors.
 Most hikers, however, do not see any hunting activity.

-Wintertime at Great Sands is relatively quiet, with almost weekly snowfall and temperatures often below freezing.
+Great Sand Dunes in winter is relatively quiet, with almost weekly snowfall and temperatures often below freezing.
 Most days though are sunny and calm.
 Around the holidays, and after a snowfall, you can often find people cross-country skiing or sledding on the dunes.

 Where to Stay Near Great Sand Dunes National Park